ManonBoissat/Data-diggers/index.md

 The above barplot shows the distribution over the 20 first topics that were given by our BERTopic model.
 We see that the relationship between the USA and Russia takes up a lot of space in the New York Times.
 In second place, we find China and it capital.
 These two first topics dominate all others by far.
 It looks like New York Times is fond of ambiguous international relationships...
 Now look how impressive BERTopic is at clustering the other topics!

 ## Let's concentrate on economics topics :
-We've started by manully selecting some words related to economics.
+We've started by manually selecting some words related to economics.
 {% include_relative wordcloud.html %}
 We could then automatically select economic topics among the BERTopic generated ones and finally have XXX quotes characterised as "related to economics".